Bay to Ocean Writers Conference

 The conference features dozens of speakers, including award-winning poet Nancy Mitchell; accomplished mystery writer John DeDakis; Sophie Moss, a USA Today best-selling novelist; and Robert Bidinotto, author of popular crime thrillers.

 To see program details, click "Sessions & Speakers" in the drop-down menu and review the lineup of topics and speakers.
+(You can also download the program brochure as a pdf file.)

 How to Register